-The royalty dollar decrease in 2016 and 2015 was primarily due to lower DSL royalties from both of our licensees.
-One of our royalty customers reported virtually no royalties in 2016 and the other customer is likely to satisfy its royalty obligation in the next year or two.
+The royalty dollar decrease in 2017 and 2016 was primarily due to lower DSL royalties from both of our licensees.
+One of our royalty customers reported no royalties in 2017 and the other customer is likely to satisfy its royalty obligation in 2018.
 We do not consider DSL royalties to be a key element of our business and we expect that this revenue will continue to decline in future periods.